sandeshjain06/A_Realtime-Face-Emotion-Recognition-/README.md

 **Project Implementation :**

-1. Decide the Image pixel size
+1.Decide the Image pixel size

      Resample the images from 416 to 224 image pixels